Kova19/GraduationProject/README.md

 ### Reminder

-All database secrets have been intentionally removed for data protection.
+All database secrets key and configuration have been intentionally removed for data protection.